charlesrosenbauer/Bzo-Compiler/README.md

 [a, b] + q
 Function call (equivalent to q = a + b in C-like languages)

+[+: a, b] q
+Prefix function call (equivalent to q = a + b).
+This is just an alternative way to call functions that is more readable in some cases.

 Type :: Def
 Simple Type Definition